European Investment Bank: Projects

 Some projects financed or under the appraisal procedure by the EIB have raised objections from local communities as well as international and national NGOs, on a variety of grounds including allegations of corruption in awarding contracts, misallocation of funds, violation of laws, or displacing local residents.
 These include the M10 motorway in Russia, the Gazela Bridge in Serbia, Rača Bridge between Serbia and Bosnia and Herzegovina, the D1 motorway in the Slovakia, Šoštanj Power Plant in Slovenia, the Bujagali Hydroelectric Power Station in Uganda, the Nenskra Hydropower Plant in Georgia, the Trans Adriatic Pipeline transporting natural gas from Azerbaijan to Europe starting from Greece, through Albania to Italy, the Volkswagen emissions scandal also known as Dieselgate, the Mombasa-Mariakani road project in Kenya, the Olkaria geothermal development in Kenya, the Vinca incinerator in Belgrade, Serbia.

+In 2025, the Hind Rajab Foundation filed a complaint concerning four EIB financing operations in Israel involving Bank Leumi, Electra Ltd. and Alstom, all of which had been included in the United Nations Human Rights Council database of business enterprises engaged in specified activities related to Israeli settlements in the Israeli-occupied territories.
+The four financing operations were together valued at more than €1 billion.
+In April 2026, the EIB Complaints Mechanism rejected the complaint while identifying shortcomings in aspects of the Bank's due diligence and making recommendations to strengthen its procedures.
+In October 2025, the European Ombudsman opened an inquiry into the EIB's handling of financing involving entities included in the UN database and the Bank's procedures for handling related complaints.

 Transparency

 The Transparency Policy of the EIB has been criticised by NGOs.
 In 2004, the British human rights organisation Article 19 issued a memorandum in which it accused the EIB of failing to meet international (including EU) standards on openness.
 In 2010 the EIB updated its transparency policy following a public consultation.
 The latest update of the Transparency Policy in 2015 also followed a public consultation.

 In 2024, EU prosecutors launched a corruption probe into former EIB senior executives Werner Hoyer and Henry von Blumenthal.
 The two stand accused of "corruption, abuse of influence, as well as the misappropriation of EU funds."